Will LNG projects on Canada's West Coast increase global greenhouse gas (GHG) emissions?

-The notion that Canada’s world-class LNG export facilities will hamper global emission reduction efforts isn't supported by the facts.
+The notion from anti-LNG opponents that Canada’s world-class export facilities will hamper global emission reduction efforts isn't supported by the facts.
 Such claims don’t help to nurture balanced discussions on Canada’s massive wealth of natural resources and the increasingly important role our country should be playing on the world stage as a stable, responsible and democratic supplier of oil and natural gas.

 Here are the hard facts on Canada's West Coast LNG projects and the global emission reductions these facilities can accomplish.
 Also see: